rustinphares/pdf2htmlEXwiki/Introduction.md

 ### Why HTML ?

 PDF and HTML are quite different formats.
- - PDF focues on the capability of accurately representing and printing all kinds of HTML documents.
+ - PDF focues on the capability of accurately representing and printing all kinds of documents.
  - HTML focues on multimedia, user interaction, network optimization.

 What would you do if you want to show some PDF-quality contents online ?